 As a registered UK Training Provider (Reference Number 10085245) and approved provider for OCN Credit4Learning I have devised and delivered certificated courses at Level 3 and 4 for almost 15 years all over the northern region of the UK.
 I am delighted as well that Marie Johnson, Advisory Teacher, Consultant and Trainer for Mental Health and ASD for Schools has devised and is now delivering a Level 4 Mental Health and Well being for Schools ( accredited through OCN Credit4Learning ) through Sarah Houghton-Birrell and Associates.
 Feedback from her recent delivery of the course has been superb !
-Details of the next course will be on the website or use the contact form to be added to our mailing list so you will receive details straight to your email inbox.
+Please watch out for details of the next course on the website or use the contact form to be added to our mailing list so you will receive details straight to your email inbox.

 For details of any current courses please go to the Courses 2020 page or if you can’t see what you want or have a query, please contact me via the Contact Form at the top of this page.
 Please be aware that there are always very limited places on these courses to give you the attention and support that you deserve and to ensure your learning experience is second to none.
 We take expressions of interest for any of these courses at any point in the year so that you receive details to your inbox as soon as they are published so that don’t miss out on a place as the courses are oversubscribed every year and learners often sign up months before the courses begin.